polyaxon/polyaxon/docs/integrations/outputs-on-nfs.md

 status: published
 ---

+Polyaxon allows users to connect to one or multiple NFS servers to store job outputs and experiment artifacts.

 ## Overview

 This guide shows how to use an NFS server to mount a volume to collect outputs and artifacts of your jobs and experiments.